 2. What does your ideal life look like?
 Create a vision board of exactly what you want, and go for it.
 Dare to dream big!
 I once put Hillary Clinton on my vision board and to my great excitement watched her live just a few months later.

 3. Who do you want to spend time with?
 It can be hard to let go of old habits if people around you insist on you staying the same.
 (For example, I was struggling with quitting binge eating at a workplace where my nickname was “The Vacuum Cleaner”.)
 Consider taking a break from non-supportive people!

-1. Engraved jewellery.
-Perfect if changing name is a bit too drastic.
-What is the theme for your reinvention?
-Treat yourself to a beautiful piece of jewellery with the word or symbol engraved, and you will have a daily reminder.
+1. Engraved jewelry.
+A perfect trick if changing name is a bit too drastic.
+What is the theme of your reinvention?
+Treat yourself to a beautiful piece of jewelry with the word or symbol engraved, and you will have a daily reminder.

 2. House swap.
 Follow the lead of Kate Winslet and Cameron Diaz in The Holiday, and get out of your rut by living in a different country for a while.
 You might find a hot boyfriend as a bonus.

 3. Try a new hobby.
 I did a standup comedy course while I was miserable in my corporate career in London.
 It was impossible not to be a different person when I had to crack jokes.

 Allowing myself to change is especially important in the context of my previous struggles with healthy eating.
 I remember how I used to feel like I needed to hold my breath every time that I made progress.
 A single stumble, and it would all fall to pieces.